Kate joins King and William to greet Emir of Qatar on state visit

 Military pomp and pageantry was on display for the ceremonial welcome for the visiting head of state Sheikh Tamim bin Hamad Al Thani and the first of his three wives, Sheikha Jawaher.

-But missing was the Queen who, on Monday evening, pulled out of the official open-air greeting and a carriage ride back to Buckingham Palace, due to lingering effects of a recent viral chest infection.
+But missing was the Queen who, on Monday, pulled out of the official open-air greeting and a carriage ride back to Buckingham Palace, because of the lingering effects of a recent viral chest infection she later described as a form of pneumonia.

 On Whitehall’s Horse Guards Parade, a guard of honour were formed by the 1st Battalion Welsh Guards stood waiting in two ranks to be inspected by the visiting head of state.